top of page

 Poland has rapidly emerged as one of the most dynamic e-commerce markets in Central and Eastern Europe.
 With a tech-savvy population and a growing appetite for digital convenience, the country offers fertile ground for online retail and platform-based business models.

-The market is marked by high internet penetration (over 93%), a rapidly growing base of online shoppers (over 64% of the population), and a strong shift toward mobile and social commerce, fuelled by 5G expansion and widespread smartphone use.
+The market is marked by high internet penetration (over 93%), a rapidly growing base of online shoppers (over 64% of the population), and a strong shift toward mobile and social commerce, fueled by 5G expansion and widespread smartphone use.

 Allegro stands as the dominant marketplace and is often referred to as the “Polish Amazon,” providing a platform for millions of buyers and sellers and setting the standard for marketplace commerce in the country.
 Allegro’s scale and brand recognition make it the primary channel for both local and international brands seeking broad reach in Poland.